 How to distribute SAP Crystal Reports 2020 services to a Windows server

-As announced in SAP BusinessObjects addendum to Statement of Direction (Feb 2021), we plan to stop supporting SAP Crystal Reports 2020 services on Linux and Unix operating systems from version BI 4.3 SP2 on (Q4 2021), to remove dependency of the 3rd party component that simulates Windows API on Linux and Unix.
+As announced in SAP BusinessObjects addendum to Statement of Direction on Feb 2021 (and the June 2022 update), SAP Crystal Reports 2020 services are no longer supported on Linux and Unix operating systems from version BI 4.3 SP2 on (Q4 2021), to remove dependency of a 3rd party component that simulates Windows API on Linux and Unix.

 SAP Crystal Reports 2020 reports are still fully supported, by distributing SAP Crystal Reports 2020 (CR 2020) services in SAP BusinessObjects Business Intelligence (BI) platform to a Windows server.